FREQUENTLY ASKED QUESTIONS

 34. What happens after I graduate the Academy?

 You will be assigned two Field Training Officers, one primary and one secondary FTO.
-You will report to your Primary FTO for the first 5 weeks of training.
-Then you will go to your Secondary FTO for 4 weeks.
+Your field training program can last up to 12 weeks.
 You will be evaluated in the following six categories;

-If you are standard in all six rated categories you will be released from the FTO program.
-If you need additional work you will return to your Primary FTO for up to two more weeks of training.
-Once you have completed the FTO program your Sergeant will do a “Check-ride” and then you will be released from the program.
+If you are standard in all six rated categories you can be released from the FTO program.
+Once you have completed the FTO program your Sergeant will do a “Check-ride” and then you will be considered a standard Trooper.

 35. What can you tell me about earning a Bachelors Degree while attending the Colorado State Patrol Academy?